SyntaxError-Original/Local-Listener/README.md

 Read the docs it is not hard  you will need the -F switch

-If you cant work out how to use PyInstaller then maybe you should not be
+If you cant work out how to use PyInstaller then maybe you should not be using this script.

-using this script

-&nbsp;
-hope you enjoy it.
+Hope you enjoy it.

 Remember I am not a programmer just s guy that loves to tinker